geojson/draft-geojson/charter.md

 web APIs, and open data platforms.
 This working group is charged with the following tasks:

-- The improvement of clarity of the GeoJSON format specification.
+- The improvement of clarity for the GeoJSON format specification.
-- The removal or deprecation on features that have hampered interoperability.
+- The removal or deprecation of features that have hampered interoperability.
 - The addition of implementation advice to the specification.
 - The addition of extension advice to the specification.